A team of physicists from Yale University divided Schrödinger's cat into two separate boxes — and the darned thing survived.

 A Quantum Future

-The research shows for the first time the viability of a two-mode cat state, in which a single state of superposition exists in two distinct locations at once.
+The research showed for the first time the viability of a two-mode cat state, in which a single state of superposition exists in two distinct locations at once.

-"It proves that our quantum technology has advanced to the point that we can make such a cat state with large number of particles of multiple varieties," says Wang.
+"It proves that our quantum technology has advanced to the point that we can make such a cat state with large number of particles of multiple varieties," said Wang.

 Quantum theory, it seems, is becoming less theoretical.

-"Not only does the [Schrödinger's] cat 'paradox' no longer feel absurd conceptually to physicists," Wang says, but "even more exotic quantum states are becoming commonplace and attainable."
+"Not only does the [Schrödinger's] cat 'paradox' no longer feel absurd conceptually to physicists," Wang said, but "even more exotic quantum states are becoming commonplace and attainable."